- 2 cups kosher salt

-- In a large kettle, combine the salt, brown sugar, sage, thyme, rosemary and 2 quarts water.
+- In a stockpot, combine the salt, brown sugar, sage, thyme, rosemary and 2 quarts water.
 Bring to a boil.
 Cook and stir until salt and sugar are dissolved.
 Remove from the heat.
-Add the cold water to cool the marinade to room temperature.
+Add the cold water to cool the brine to room temperature.

 - Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Carefully pour cooled brine into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan.
 Refrigerate for 12-24 hours, turning occasionally.